lisa495/IssBase_V1.3/README.md

 IssBase_V1.3
-this is a basic class for all utils adn views you will maybe use
+this is a basic class for all utils and views you will maybe use